-Sukhdev has a wide range of legal experience, having previously take cases involving personal injury, accidents at work and industrial diseases, but currently specialises in medical negligence claims associated with transvaginal tape (TVT) operations.
+Sukhdev has a wide range of legal experience, having previously take cases involving personal injury, accidents at work and industrial diseases, but currently specialises in medical negligence claims associated with tension-free vaginal tape (TVT) operations.
 The procedure involves a mesh sling implant used to treat urinary incontinence which sometimes occurs after childbirth.
 There is a campaign for it to be banned after some patients suffered pain, infection, organ damage and sexual problems following the operation.

 Sukhdev has considerable knowledge of legal practice as it applies to medical negligence in the field of gynaecology, particularly TVT operations, colporrhaphy, rectopexy, and sacrocolpopexy.